iOS 8 Development with Swift

 - Add images, gestures, and animations to your app

-- Create a data source to populate a table
+- Create a data source to fill in a table view, and allow users to insert and remove data in a table

 - Use tab bar controllers to create multi-mode apps